 Are Jackson Guitars Owned by Fender?

-Jackson guitars are considered higher-performance alternative options to their more conventional Charvel counterparts.
+These guitars are considered higher-performance alternative options to their more conventional Charvel counterparts.
 In the fall of 2002, Fender officially acquired Jackson from IMC.

 Jackson guitars have managed to evolve through the years.
-The company claims to have the longest-running custom guitar shop in the US, with many of its original employees still creating high-quality instruments for the brand.
+The company claims to have the longest-running custom guitar shop in the US.
+With many of its original employees still creating high-quality instruments for the brand.

 Are Jackson Guitars Good?